LislPisl/DiffEqFlux.jl/test/feature 3/readme.txt

 SIAM Undergraduate Research Online, 2011.

-difference is: i observe not only one species but all. (they say only x)
+difference is: I observe not only one species but all. (they say only x)